 Before going to Myanmar, you might want to know some things about the country for you to have some ideas about their culture, traditions, and attraction sites.

-10. Most of the hotels are expensive – If you will be traveling today, be aware that the hotel rates have increases their rates compare to the previous years.
-Simply because more and more tourists and business travelers are packing to Myanmar since it has opened up.
-Last year, hotel room rates have jumped up to 350%.
-Looking back at the room that cost 25USD per night last 2011, today it has almost reach 100USD a night.
-In fact, today’s visitors have already exceeded the number of visitors last year but the number of hotels didn’t change.
+If you will be traveling today, be aware that the hotel rates have increases their rates as more and more tourists and business travelers are packing to Myanmar since it has opened up.
+In fact, today’s visitors have already exceeded the number of visitors last year.
 As a consequence, there is a hotel shortage in the country, though there are more hotels on the way, this shortage is still expected to lasts from 5 to 10 years because they take time to build this new hotels.
 So if you’re planning for a trip to Myanmar, better book your accommodation well ahead of time and also check if there is a current renovation going on at your selected hotel since many of the hotels in the country are doing some upgrades but they are still open for accommodation, if so, you may request for a room that is far from the noise.